Biohacking explained: meet the group who practice in the UAE

-Beyond yoga classes and cold-pressed juice, fish-oil supplements and the Fitbit, a small but dedicated group of UAE residents is diving deep – very, very deep – into the latest ways to maximise their minds and bodies.
+Beyond yoga classes and cold-pressed juice, fish-oil supplements and the Fitbit, a small but dedicated group of UAE residents is diving deep – very, very deep – into the latest ways to maximize their minds and bodies.

 There are almost 200 members of Biohackers UAE, a Facebook-based group that has held half a dozen meetings in Dubai over the past year.
 Dr Yasmin Kottait, a paediatric dentist, postponed her first iftar of Ramadan to attend the most recent event at Dubai Future Accelerators.
-Kottait, who is from Egypt, had experienced her first successful day of Ramadan thanks to a “Bulletproof suhoor”, in which she woke to consume some MCT oil (main ingredient: medium chain triglycerides, popularised by Dave Asprey’s The Bulletproof Diet), almond milk and a tiny bit of coffee, before going back to sleep.
+Kottait, who is from Egypt, had experienced her first successful day of Ramadan thanks to a “Bulletproof suhoor”, in which she woke to consume some MCT oil (main ingredient: medium chain triglycerides, popularized by Dave Asprey’s The Bulletproof Diet), almond milk and a tiny bit of coffee, before going back to sleep.
 “I wanted to hack my fasting,” she says.

-The events are organised by Alex Azzi, founder of the online supplement shop Biohack.ae.
+The events are organized by Alex Azzi, founder of the online supplement shop Biohack.ae.
 Azzi’s model is to rely on those in the industry who are touting the hacks – individuals such as Bulletproof’s Asprey and Tim Ferriss, the American author of the 4-Hour book series – to be obsessive and brand-protective enough to recommend and share only the most effective innovations and methods.

 Azzi’s got his eye on the latest version of the Oura, a smart ring sleep tracker and heart rate monitor in one, and he’s already bought and regularly uses Muse, an EEG-based brainwave reader.
 “I credit it with helping me meditate more in the past six months than in the last 36 years of my life,” says Azzi.
 “Meditation is commonly agreed to be one of the most important things you can do with your life.”